MicrosoftDocs/Viva/Viva/insights/personal/teams/wellbeing.md

 :::image type="content" source="./images/wellbeing-org-insights-detail.png" alt-text="Screenshot that shows a meeting hours organization insight at the top of the Productivity tab.":::

-To help your team improve their meeting effectiveness, Viva Insights shows you a recommended action—for example, starting a shared focus plan.
+To help your team improve their wellbeing, Viva Insights shows you a recommended action—for example, starting a [shared focus plan](shared-focus-plan.md).
 Select the action button, like **Set up plan**, either on the insight card on the **Wellbeing** tab, or from within the insight details page.
 Viva Insights then takes you through the feature setup process.

 You can also access shared actions in your **Take action to improve your wellbeing** section.
-Start a [shared focus plan](shared-focus-plan.md) or a [shared no-meeting day](shared-no-meeting-day.md).
+Start a shared focus plan or a [shared no-meeting day](shared-no-meeting-day.md).

 To learn more about organization insights, refer to our [Organization insights](../../org-team-insights/org-insights.md) article.